wec7/cs181-s16/README.md

 ```
 These commands (1) tell your local git repository where the seed repo is (and calls is "seed_repo"), (2) gets that repo from github.com, and (3) merges it with your local files.
 A final, fourth, step would be to push to your remote repository so it shows up on the web and your TFs can see it.

-In fact, try that now to make sure you don't get any errors, and contact a TF via canvas if you do.
+In fact, try that now to make sure you don't get any errors, and contact a TF via [email](rjb647@g.harvard.edu) or [canvas](https://canvas.harvard.edu/courses/9660/) if you do.

 ## How homeworks work